rosshpayne/ODTM/README.md

 # README #

-DOM is a centralised framework and execution environment designed to run your complex database operations in a reliable, restartable and scalable fashion across if necesssary hundreds of database instances.
+DOM is a framework and centralised execution environment designed to run your complex Oracle database operations in a reliable, restartable and scalable fashion across if necesssary hundreds of database instances.

 Each operation is first broken down into a set of restartable tasks that you supply as stored procedues and DOM executes across each database instances you have configured into DOM's data model.

+DOM logs all operations by task down to the SQL level.

 ### What is this repository for? ###